sethupavan12/Markdownify/README.md

 Mardownify is a super easy-to-use PDF/image to high-quality Markdown converter using Vision LLMs.
 It supports text, images, signatures, tables, charts, flowcharts and preserves document structure (Headings, numbered lists etc).

 Tables become Markdown tables, charts become Mermaid diagrams, and images get concise summaries.
 Use as a CLI or Python library.
 Works with 100+ LLMs.
 Recommended to use with `gpt-5-mini` or `gpt-4.1-mini` or even better models for better performance.
+The best part is you have complete control over what gets rendered how!

 If you don't believe it there's a whole gallery of examples with really wide range of OCR tasks you can explore here -> [Gallery](https://github.com/sethupavan12/Markdownify/blob/main/examples/gallery.md)